Can you afford to pay for a professional book editor? For most self-publishing authors, the answer is probably no.

 To do this, you need to step away from your manuscript for a few weeks at least.
 But during this time, get some friends to help you.

 Make it easy for your beta readers.
-Convert your manuscript into epub or mobi for Kindle so they can read your book on any device they have.
+You can use the free Calibre app to convert your manuscript into epub or mobi for Kindle so they can read your book on any device they have.

 2. Evaluating and editing your manuscript

-You can’t afford a copy or line editor.
+You can’t afford a copy, line, or book editor.
 But you can afford the tools to help you perform similar functions.

-When you start checking your manuscript, the first step is assessing the consistency of your writing style.
+When you start checking your manuscript, the first step is assessing the consistency of your writing.